Taking the time to become a milk donor is an amazing step. You could be changing the lives of another baby and their

 We ask for a minimum of 2 litres expressed within 8 – 9 weeks from our ongoing donors.
 This is to allow us time to arrange a collection of your milk and pasteurise it within 3 months, in line with the National Institute for Health and Care Excellence (NICE) guideline.
 If your frozen milk is older than this please contact us to discuss.

 Yes.
 We have no upper age limit for the babies of milk donors, and all milk is precious to the families whose babies receive it.
 However we recommend that if you have not become a donor by the time your baby is approaching their second birthday, it is best not to start.
 This is because it can be very difficult to maintain a supply once your toddler is over 2 years old, and research suggests that some of the elements of milk can start to reduce after 24 months as your child feeds less frequently.

-Yes, your freezer where you store your expressed milk that you wish to donate should be kept at a consistent temperature of -21 degrees.
+Yes, your freezer where you store your expressed milk that you wish to donate should be kept at a consistent temperature of less than -18 degrees.
 We send all of our milk donors a recruitment pack which includes a thermometer so you can ensure your freezer is the correct temperature.
 We suggest storing your frozen milk as close as possible to the bottom of the freezer, as this is usually the coldest part.